-"My go-to brand for affordable, vintage-inspired jeans is definitely Topshop (specifically, their "mom jeans" section).
-They have the perfect variety of colors (without feeling overwhelming), and I love that they come in different lengths so I can skip the tailor.
+"My go-to brand for affordable, vintage-inspired jeans is definitely Topshop (specifically, its "mom jeans" section).
+It has the perfect variety of colors (without feeling overwhelming), and I love that the jeans come in different lengths so I can skip the tailor.
 Plus, with the exception of a few embroidered or limited-edition styles, they're all under $100, so it doesn't really get better than that." — Nicole Akhtarzad, market editor

 "These aren't technically vintage, but they have a well-worn look that I love.
 The straight-leg, high-waist silhouette is characteristic of vintage jeans, but you get the benefit of a modern fit." — Erin Fitzpatrick, news editor